ChinmoyBorah/pos-offline-first-web/README.md

    VITE_ROLE=cashier npm run dev -- --port 5177
 5. Go to server directory
 6. npm install and npm run dev

+Open the two URLs side-by-side; place orders offline, watch them sync when you bring Wi-Fi back.
+Hit the print buttons and enjoy the little spinner doing its job.

+---

+## 9. What I’d polish next (if this were production)

+- Switch to IndexedDB via Dexie, add full-text index for 10 k-item menus.
+- Replace local print queue with REST + a small printer agent.
+- Add SSE for near-instant kitchen <-> cashier updates.
+- Wrap everything in Cypress e2e tests (offline/online scenarios).

+_But for a weekend prototype, this code gets the truck rolling and keeps it rolling when the network doesn’t._

 <h2>Below is the implementation strategies for an offline-capable Point-of-Sale system.</h2>